j-a-g-r/camera_gif_builder/README.md

 - Ignores existing records; only listens for new `create` events.
 - Uses `sharp` to normalize frames and `gif-encoder-2` to assemble the GIF.
  - Set GIF speed by editing `config.json` (frameDelayMs in milliseconds).
 Smaller is faster.
+ - Stabilization aligns frames via a simple SAD search on downscaled grayscale images and crops borders; tune with maxShiftPx and cropPercent.

 ### JSON log schema per attempt
 ```